-Over the last decade or so, electronic drums (sometimes mistakenly called 'electric drums') have improved dramatically, getting ever closer to the experience of playing an acoustic drum set.
-Between the physical hardware - including sturdy racks and responsive rubber or mesh pads - and the formidable trigger technology that kicks in when you strike a pad, playing an electronic drum set has never felt better.
+Electronic drums (sometimes mistakenly called 'electric drums') have improved dramatically over the last decade or so, creeping ever closer to the experience of drumming on an acoustic drum set.
+From the physical hardware – which these days includes sturdy rack systems and responsive rubber or mesh pads – and the impressive trigger technology that ensures a sound plays when you strike each pad, the best electronic drum sets have never been better.

-What’s more, the best e-kits - and particularly the ones in this guide - feature sounds and expression technology that's better than we've ever heard before.
-Because e-kits are so good now, and they make fantastic kits for quiet home practice and even recording, they’re experiencing a big boost in popularity.
+What’s more, the best e-kits – and particularly the ones we've included in this guide – feature sounds and expression technology that's better than anything we've heard before.
+As a result, electronic drum sets have reached a whole new level of popularity.
+They make fantastic quiet home practice kits, great recording tools and have become increasingly popular as live instruments too.

 - Not ready to plug in?
 Explore the best drum sets around

-In between there are great intermediate electronic drum kits, including options designed to look more like acoustic drum sets and compact kits for smaller spaces.
+In between these two extremes are great intermediate electronic drum kits, including options designed to look more like acoustic drum sets – complete with wooden drum shells – and compact kits for smaller spaces.

 What is the best electronic drum set right now?

 With so much choice it can be difficult to pin down the best electronic drum set for you.
-If you have money burning a hole in your pocket and you need the very best in terms of technology, sounds and hardware, the Roland TD-50KVX is the one for you.
-From the studio to the stage, the technology under the hood of this beast is designed to help you unlock all your drumming potential with dynamic, expressive feedback.
+If you have money burning a hole in your pocket and you need the very best in terms of technology, sounds and hardware, the Roland TD-50KVX is the one to go for.
+From the studio to the stage, the technology under the hood of this percussive powerhouse is designed to help you unlock all your drumming potential with dynamic, expressive feedback.

 If you’re just starting out on the drums, you can do no wrong with an Alesis electronic drum set.
-The Nitro Mesh kit offers is a great electronic drum set for beginners, offering incredible value.
-As the name suggests, you get mesh pads and a module loaded with 385 sounds, arming you with all the tools you need to kickstart your drumming journey.
+The Nitro Mesh kit offers incredible value.
+As the name suggests, you get mesh drums and a module loaded with 385 sounds, arming you with all the tools you need to kickstart your drumming journey.
+If you have slightly more budget, the TD-1DMK is Roland's cheapest all-mesh kit, and would make a great choice.

-A special mention must go to relatively new Roland TD-17KVX.
-Not only do you get great feeling mesh drum pads and some great sounds out of the box, the module also features Bluetooth so you can connect your smartphone without wires.
+A special mention must also go to the Roland TD-17KVX.
+Not only do you get great feeling mesh drums and some great sounds out of the box, but the module also features Bluetooth so you can connect your smartphone without wires and play along to your favourite tracks.

-You’ll want at least five drum and three cymbal pads (hi-hat, crash and ride), plus a bass drum pad and hi-hat controller pedal.
-Some entry-level e-kits even chuck a drum throne, some sticks and a set of headphones in the box, too.
+In a nutshell, you’ll want at least four drums (snare drum and three tom-toms) and three cymbals (hi-hat, crash and ride), plus a bass drum and hi-hat controller pedal.
+Some shops even chuck a drum throne, some sticks and a set of headphones in the box if you're lucky, too.
+Keep an eye out for great bundle deals that offer everything you need to start drumming.

-Additionally, at this entry level the module (sometimes referred to as the ‘brain') will offer a limited selection of sounds that cover acoustic drum kits to electronic sounds and percussion.
+At the entry level your drum module (sometimes referred to as the ‘brain') will offer a limited selection of sounds that cover acoustic drum kits to electronic sounds and percussion.

 Your e-kit module should also feature an auxiliary input for connecting a smartphone or music player, enabling you to jam with your favourite music – nothing feels better than locking in with the hits from your favourite artists.
 Your first e-kit won’t be premium, but if you’re looking to find your feet and practice without disturbing people at home, you’ll do no wrong here.

 If you’re ready to step up to a professional kit, you really are in the realm of what can be classed as the best electronic drum sets money can buy.
-Here, you’ll be investing in leading electronic drum kit technology.
-You’ll be able to edit your sounds to perfection and the relationship between striking a pad and the sound that’s created will be incredibly realistic, responding authentically to even the most dynamic drumming.
-This will be a kit that’s equipped for home or studio use.
+Here, you’ll be investing significant money in leading electronic drum kit technology.
+You’ll be able to edit your sounds to perfection and the relationship between striking a drum and the sound that’s created will be incredibly realistic, responding authentically to your drumming dynamics, from the lightest ghost note, to a fat backbeat.
+This kit will be well equipped to perform at home, on-stage and in the studio.

-With a pro e-kit module the parameters of your sounds can be changed within seconds, right there in the box.
+With a pro e-kit module, the parameters of your sounds can be changed within seconds, right there in the box.
 Want to add some ‘virtual tape’ to dampen a tom?
 You got it!
 Want to change the space you’re playing in from a small room to a cathedral?
-Sure thing!
+No problem.

-Of course, all this technology and premium hardware comes at a price, but when you invest at this level you know you’re buying into technology that will enable you to play with authenticity for years to come, with plenty of room to expand and experiment.
-You may never return to an acoustic kit again.
+Of course, all this technology and premium hardware comes at a price, but you know you’re buying into technology that will enable you to play with authenticity for years to come, with plenty of room to expand and experiment.
+You may never return to an acoustic drum kit again.

-Whether you're after a cheap electronic drum kit for beginners, a mid-range set for home practice or something for gigging and professional session recording, below is our pick of the very best electronic drum kits for all levels, including top picks from Roland, Yamaha and Alesis.
+Whether you're after a cheap electronic drum kit for someone just getting started, a mid-range set for home practice or something for gigging and professional session recording, here is our pick of the very best electronic drum kits for all levels, with top picks from Roland, Yamaha and Alesis, including our thoughts on the all-new Roland TD-27KV, released earlier this year at NAMM 2020.

 The best electronic drum sets you can buy today

-The Alesis Nitro Mesh e-kit includes an 8" dual-zone mesh snare pad, three 8” single-zone mesh tom pads, a 10” dual-zone crash (chokeable), two additional single-zoned cymbal pads (one for hi-hat and ride cymbal), hi-hat controller pedal and a complete four-post drum rack.
+The Alesis Nitro Mesh e-kit includes an 8" dual-zone mesh snare, three 8” single-zone mesh toms, a 10” dual-zone crash (chokeable), two additional single-zoned cymbals (one for hi-hat and ride cymbal), hi-hat controller pedal and a complete four-post drum rack.

-Also included is the Alesis DMPAD kick pad featuring a robust pressed steel housing, anti-creep spikes and a single-zone pad.
-Partnering the kick pad is a chunky kick pedal together with essential assembly key, sticks and manuals.
+Also included is the Alesis DMPAD kick pad featuring a robust pressed steel housing, anti-creep spikes and a single-zone srurface.
+Partnering the kick is a chunky kick pedal together with essential assembly key, sticks and manuals.

 Only a few strikes of the quality mesh pads reveal the kit’s acoustic drum-esque properties, particularly with rim-shots and cross stick.
 The same goes for the crash, which is capable of impressive chokes.